November 2018 Loan Application Defect Index

 About First American

 First American Financial Corporation (NYSE: FAF) is a leading provider of title insurance, settlement services and risk solutions for real estate transactions that traces its heritage back to 1889.
-First American also provides title plant management services; title and other real property records and images; valuation products and services; home warranty products; property and casualty insurance; and banking, trust and investment advisory services.
-With revenues of $5.2 billion in 2015, the company offers its products and services directly and through its agents throughout the United States and abroad.
+First American also provides title plant management services; title and other real property records and images; valuation products and services; home warranty products; property and casualty insurance; and banking, trust and wealth management services.
+With total revenue of $5.8 billion in 2017, the company offers its products and services directly and through its agents throughout the United States and abroad.
+In 2018, First American was named to the Fortune 100 Best Companies to Work For® list for the third consecutive year.
 More information about the company can be found at www.firstam.com.

 Next Release Date

-The next release of the Loan Application Defect Index will be be posted the week of May 24, 2016.
+The next release of the First American Loan Application Defect Index will be posted on the week of January 28, 2019.